We feature the best email clients that make it simple and easy to manage your emails for work or home, on your desktop or mobile device.

 Gmail's stripped-back web interface is a highlight.
 Most of the screen is devoted to your inbox, with a minimum of the toolbar and other clutter.
 Messages are neatly organized via conversations for easier viewing, and you can read and reply to emails with ease, even as a first-time user.

 There's plenty of power here.
 Dynamic mail makes Gmail more interactive, with the ability to take action directly from within the email, like filling out a questionnaire or responding to a Google Docs comment.
 Messages can be automatically filtered into tabbed categories like Primary, Social, and Promotions, helping you to focus on the content you need.
 Leading-edge spam blocking keeps your inbox free of junk, you can manage other accounts from the same interface (Outlook, Yahoo, any other IMAP or POP email), and there's 15GB storage for your inbox, Drive, and photos.

 You can also access Gmail offline, although you'll need Google Chrome for that to work.
 Furthermore, there is a neat snooze feature that allows you to, well, snooze an email for a specified amount of time (it also automatically labels that email as important).

 Other features are more questionable.
-Instead of organizing messages into folders, for instance – a simple metaphor which just about every user understands – you must filter them using a custom labelling system.
+Instead of organizing messages into folders, for instance – a simple metaphor that just about every user understands – you must filter them using a custom labeling system.
 This works, and has some advantages, but isn't popular with all users.
 Still, Gmail is an excellent service overall, and a good first choice for your email provider.